-Let’s take a critical look at three principles/myths that may have influenced Dutch society’s view on history.
+Let’s take a critical look at three principles or myths that may have influenced Dutch society’s view on history.

 The Polder Model

 Tolerance, by the way, isn’t even a positive term when it means that you “allow someone to be different, even though you’re actually against it.”
-That seems pretty passive-aggressive to me, so why the hell do we even want it to be a cornerstone of the Dutch identity.
+That can be pretty passive-aggressive, so why do we even want it to be a cornerstone of the Dutch identity.
 Get rid of it.
 Erase it from our collective memory.
-NOW PLEASE.

 The Netherlands got rich off colonial trade

 The image of our trading spirit has its roots in the Golden Age of Dutch history, the 17th century.

 The East India Company (VOC) and West India Company (WIC) were world-famous for dominating the world market in certain Asian spices and the temporary monopoly on the slave trade in the West Indies, the so-called asiento.

 READ MORE | The life of the slaves in the Dutch colonies

 In addition, it was the Calvinist spirit that made us even richer than we already were.